hashicorp/rivet-graphql/README.md

 }
 ```

 So here's where we make the request.
-We pull down `fetch` and run it within `getInitialProps`.
+We pull down `fetch` and run it within `getStaticProps`.
 Let's break down the arguments it takes:

 - `query` _(String, required)_ - the primary graphql query for the page
 - `dependencies` _(Array, optional)_ - if you are using components on the page that require data, you should import each component and pass it in here to ensure all the component's data is fetched properly.